ubco-cmps/data301_course/project/milestone03.md

 - You should spend the majority of time this week to address the feedback you have received from your TA.

-## Task 2: Make your repository public (5%)
+## Task 2: Make your repository public (0%)

-[Here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/setting-repository-visibility#changing-a-repositorys-visibility) is how to make your repository public (within the Data 301 organization).
+Your repository should already be public, but if not, [here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/setting-repository-visibility#changing-a-repositorys-visibility) is how to make your repository public (within the Data 301 organization).

 1. On GitHub, navigate to the main page of the repository.